Terms and conditions

 - All media items (DCPs, USBs, Blu-rays etc.) must be labelled clearly.
 KDMs and trailer links must be emailed to email@example.com by 3pm the working day before examination.

 - We require the media item(s), any KDM, the payment and the submission form to be delivered by the time stated.
 It is your responsibility to check with us that all materials have arrived on time; the BBFC will not contact you to remind you to deliver your materials to us by the deadline.
 If you fail to meet the delivery deadline for either the media item(s), the payment or the submission form, your submission will lose its place in the schedule, which can result in a cancellation fee.

 - Feature films, short films and trailers must be accompanied by a film submission form.

 - Advertisements must be accompanied by an advertisement submission form.

-- Digital film trailers may be made available for the BBFC to download from an FTP (file transfer protocol) server.
-The trailer link, along with the KDM and/or username and anything else needed to access the site, as well as the payment and the submission form, must be emailed to firstname.lastname@example.org by 12pm on the working day before examination.
-This new submission route does not apply to feature films and short films due to their file size.
+- The trailer link, along with the KDM and/or username and anything else needed to access the site, as well as payment, must arrive by 3pm the working day before examination.

-- Films and trailers being released only on 35mm must be submitted on 35mm.
-The print, payment and submission form must arrive by 5pm on the working day before examination (unless other arrangements have been agreed with the Board at least two working days in advance).
+- The print and payment must arrive by 3pm the working day before examination (unless other arrangements have been agreed with us at least two working days in advance).